-Language Arts activities are integrated in many other parts of the curriculum as children write their strategies for solving math problems, keep science journals recording observations, and develop research skills.
+Language Arts activities are integrated in many other parts of the curriculum as children write their strategies for solving math problems and keep science journals recording observations.
 The curriculum is enhanced by creative writing, poetry, drama, and technology.

 "Halfway through my daughter’s kindergarten year, she looked at me one day and said, ‘I look at words and I can’t stop reading them!'"

-In kindergarten students develop foundational knowledge in a variety of mathematical areas through hands-on activities using a number of different kinds of manipulatives.
+In kindergarten students develop foundational knowledge in a variety of mathematical areas through the Math in Focus curriculum.
+Kindergarten students are encouraged to understand mathematical concepts through pictoral representation, in time moving to concrete understanding (using a variety of manipulatives to deepen their understanding) and supported to become more abstract thinkers.
 Math is integrated in other subjects throughout the day.
 Children learn about: